daveyarwood/color-clicker/README.md

 ## TODO

-* Admin panel to assist with development

-* "Paid" features:
-  * Line wrapping
-  * Larger increments (e.g. 15, 30, 45)
-  * Auto-clicker
-  * Upgrade auto-clicker (increase rate/increment)
-  * Lotto ticket
+* Lotto ticket feature

-* Fake "ads" for the paid features ("tired of clicking?")
+* Fake "ads" for premium features ("tired of clicking?")

 * Incorporate shapes as well, e.g. other characters from the [UTF-8 Geometric Shapes][utf-geometric] charset.
 This could be useful for later in the game